akarsh-jain-790/akarsh-jain-790/README.md

 # Hey Everyone! :wave:

-### My name is Akarsh Jain, and I'm a High School Student at Holy Family Senior Secondary School and a Self-Taught Developer, Currently Learning Android Development focusing on Computer Science.
+### My name is Akarsh Jain, and I'm a High School Student and a Self-Taught Developer, Currently Learning Android Development focusing on Computer Science.

 ### About me
 - :zap: I love math, programming, data science, and books